ImperialCollegeLondon/LMsNN_NMR_Inversion/README.md

 Computer Device
 ------------------------------------------------------
-All programs run under the server with Macbook pro M1.
+All programs run under the server with Macbook pro M1 and with a 2.90 GHz Intel Core i7-10700 processor and an NVIDIA GeForce RTX 3060 GPU.

 Run
 ------------------------------------------------------